 Worthy members of the NFAA may be nominated for the Medal of Merit by State Director, Section Councilman, NFAA Chairman or the NFAA Council.

 Past recipients include: Dixie Garner, Bob McCutcheon, Kenneth Lockridge, George Ossola, Ed Little, Jim Simmons, Charles Walker, H.A.
-Pete Budding, Bob Rogers, Glenn Schultz, Charlotte Hazelwood, Edwin Foerster, Barbara Foerster, Tommy Lea, Marvin Waymack, Jack Gantt, Paul Double, Butch Kughn, Jerry Miller, Patricia Bridge, Chuck Crowell, Joan Becker, Bert Malech, Joyce De Neui, Maurice Mendenhall, Walter Rueger, Dan Dandino, Jo McCubbins, Doug Walker, Channon Hupp, Tim Atwood, Jess Stalcup, Phyllis Stalcup, Bill Brereton, Eldon Epley, Ken Rogers, Charles Bledsoe, John Slack, Bennie Mooer, Earl Foster, Millie Foster, Lillian Miller, Bill Boyle, Jimmy Locke, Dick Phillips, Fred Daniels, Bob Lambuth, Debbie Hernandez, Tommy Doerr, Betty Conover, Jim Conover, Nancy Lee Western, Maxine Bohlman, Patsy Pocock Fred Pocock, Gary Stuker, Al Miller, Mary Ann Twohey, Harold Woods, David Strimple, Nancy Ambruster, Eleanor Brooks, Sara Stites, Mary Sanders, Ray Howard, Al Chrisman, Jean Lake, Jo Ann Hunnicutt, Evelyn Buckley, Russell Fiers, Phyllis Butters.
+Pete Budding, Bob Rogers, Glenn Schultz, Charlotte Hazelwood, Edwin Foerster, Barbara Foerster, Tommy Lea, Marvin Waymack, Jack Gantt, Paul Double, Butch Kughn, Jerry Miller, Patricia Bridge, Chuck Crowell, Joe Becker, Joan Becker, Bert Malech, Joyce De Neui, Maurice Mendenhall, Walter Rueger, Dan Dandino, Jo McCubbins, Doug Walker, Channon Hupp, Tim Atwood, Jess Stalcup, Phyllis Stalcup, Bill Brereton, Eldon Epley, Ken Rogers, Charles Bledsoe, John Slack, Bennie Mooer, Earl Foster, Millie Foster, Lillian Miller, Bill Boyle, Jimmy Locke, Dick Phillips, Fred Daniels, Bob Lambuth, Debbie Hernandez, Tommy Doerr, Betty Conover, Jim Conover, Nancy Lee Western, Maxine Bohlman, Patsy Pocock Fred Pocock, Gary Stuker, Al Miller, Mary Ann Twohey, Harold Woods, David Strimple, Nancy Ambruster, Eleanor Brooks, Sara Stites, Mary Sanders, Ray Howard, Al Chrisman, Jean Lake, Jo Ann Hunnicutt, Evelyn Buckley, Russell Fiers, Phyllis Butters.